Africatown: Discovery of the wreck of the Clotilda

 In January 2018, reporter Ben Raines found the charred remains of a ship that he thought might prove to be the Clotilda.
-On March 5, 2018, Ben Raines announced that the wreck he had discovered was likely not the Clotilda as the wreckage appeared to be "simply too big, with a significant portion hidden beneath mud and deep water".
+On March 5, 2018, Raines announced that the wreck he had discovered was likely not the Clotilda as the wreckage appeared to be "simply too big, with a significant portion hidden beneath mud and deep water".

 A few weeks later, Ben Raines and a team from the University of Southern Mississippi returned to the river and performed the first ever modern survey of the 12 Mile Island section of the Mobile River.
 One week later, Raines and Monty Graham, head of Marine Sciences at the University of Southern Mississippi, explored several of the 11 wrecks identified in the survey, along with Joe Turner and a team from Underwater Works Dive Shop.
 On April 13, the team pulled up the first piece of Clotilda to see the light of day in 160 years.
 The coordinates and survey data were shared with the Alabama Historical Commission, which hired Search Inc., to verify the find.
 The discovery was kept secret for a year, until the verification process was complete.
 On May 22, 2019, the Alabama Historical Commission announced that the wreckage of the Clotilda had been found in the Mobile River near Africatown.